kushg18/currency-exchange-rate-prediction/README.md

 ### About ###
 -----------------------------
 This project is about creating machine learning models to predict the currency exchange rate between two countries.
-Motivation behind this project is to identify which day in future would allow the transaction to cost as minimal as possible.
+The motivation behind this project is to identify which day in future would allow the transaction to cost as minimal as possible.

 ### Technology Stack ###
 -----------------------------
 1. Python
 2. PyCharm IDE
-3. Machine learning packages
+3. Machine Learning Packages
 4. Microsoft Excel

 ### Steps To Use ###